-People who might enroll in this program will be faculty, staff, counselors/advisors, and administrators from universities and community colleges seeking advancement or to build their repertoire for leadership that comes with having a master's degree.
-Those seeking the adult education track will be community educators such as those who teach in community settings, health education, corporate training and development environments, and religious organizations.
-This program will give them the valuable set of skills needed to accommodate the needs of and help overcome the barriers of adult learners.
+This program has been designed to help individuals interested in the education of adults pursue their professional and educational goals.
+The Higher Education track is ideal for faculty, staff, advisors, student affairs professionals and administrators currently working in community colleges and other institutions of higher education who are seeking advancement or hoping to build their capacity for leadership that comes with having a master's degree.
+Individuals pursuing the Adult Education track are generally educators who teach in community settings, health education, corporate training and development environments, or religious organizations.
+This program develops a valuable set of skills needed to accommodate the needs of and help overcome the barriers faced by adult learners.
+The Discipline track has been structured to help individuals who wish to teach at the undergraduate level gain both the content knowledge and the credentials they will likely need.